elliheyes/Polytope-Generation/README.md

 # bitlist.c

+The functions defined in this file deal with bitlists, including converting a polytope defined by integer vertex coordinates into a bitlist, generating a random bitlist state, determining whether two bitlists define the same polytope, printing a bitlist to a file, etc.

 # population.c

+The functions defined in this file deal with populations of bitlists, for instance generating a random population, randomly the bitlists in a population mutating, ranking individuals in a population by their fitness, and updating a population to the next generation.

 # fitness.c

+This file contains the fitness function of the genetic algorithm, which determines how close a bitlist is from defining a reflexive polytope.
+There are several components of the fitness function that can be turned on or off by the weight parameters.
+The two main components which should always remain on are the distance of the facets from the origin and the IP property.
+Their associated weights are defined in Global.h as DIST_WEIGHT and IP_WEIGHT respectively.

 - The fitness weights, which are defined in the Global.h file, define what is meant